-The degree of anchoring, or how bias an investor is to the anchor depends on the strength of the anchor.
+The degree of anchoring, or how bias an investor is toward the anchor, depends on the strength of the anchor.
 The more relevant an anchor is, the more the investors tend to base their decisions on it.
 Also, if valuing a product is complex, then people are more likely to depend on the anchor.
-For example, it is very difficult to value currencies.
+For example, it isn’t easy to value currencies.
 So, anchors are common when it comes to valuing the currency.

 Effects of Anchoring Bias

-• Due to the anchoring effect, investors relate the fair value of a stock to the current price, rather than fundamentals.
-This may push them to hold on investment for more time than they should.
+• Due to the anchoring effect, investors relate the fair value of a stock to the current price rather than fundamentals.
+This may push them to hold on to the investment for more time than they should.

-• Another effect is that it may push investors to take sub-par decisions.
+• Another effect is that it may push investors to make sub-par decisions.
 These decisions could be ignoring an undervalued investment or holding onto an overvalued investment for more time.

-• The drift in the prices of stocks after the announcement of financial results or earnings, is another common impact of the anchoring.
-When a company announces its earnings, the stock price usually under reacts to this news.
+• The drift in the prices of stocks after the announcement of financial results or earnings is another common impact of anchoring.
+When a company announces its earnings, the stock price usually underreacts to this news.
 Thus, it moves to a new price using the earlier stock price as the anchor.

 • Disposition bias is also regarded as an anchoring bias effect.
 In this, investors sell the shares whose prices go up and retain those whose prices go down.
 In such cases, it is the anchoring effect that pushes investors to the stock’s purchase price.